kronosta/y1-language/DOCUMENTATION.md

 #### `?WriteToFile <filename> <macro name>`
 Writes the contents of the macro with the name to the file.
 No arguments (`?n?`) are substituted.

+#### `?WriteToFakeFile <filename> <macro name>`
+Writes the contents of the macro with the name a fake, compiler internal file that can be retrieved with ?File later.
+This can achieve data storage.
+No arguments (`?n?`) are substituted.

 #### `?PreprocessorEnclose`
 ```
 ?PreprocessorEnclose